Statistical Learning Theory, Spring Semester 2024

 Exercises Mon 16:15-18:00 HG G 3

 An older version of the same script can be found at here.
-It's no longer maintained, but it contains useful notes for some chapters not covered yet in the latest notes.
+It's no longer maintained, but it contains useful notes for some chapters not covered yet in the latest version.

 Lectures